Paxlord/Pax-MHFZ-Mod-Repository/README.md

 ## Installing
 All of the mods in this repository work with my mod loader that can be found here : https://github.com/Paxlord/Pax-Mhfz-Loader

-### > If the mod is a .dll
+### => If the mod is a .dll
 The dll needs to be placed inside the "mods" folder.

-### > If the mod is a .zip/.rar
+### => If the mod is a .zip/.rar
 The full content of the archive needs to be put inside the "mods" folder.

 # Mods

 ## Weapon Unbloater
-Unbloat raw and elemental value for all weapons, also displays your true raw instead of the bloated one.
+Unbloats raw and elemental value for all weapons, also displays your true attack value instead of the bloated one in your personal status.
 Bloating can be toggled on or off in the mod menu.

 ## Box Swap
-Swap all of the boxes with the one you can find at the smithy or in your house that allows you to change your equipment everywhere.
-Due to some issues with cuffs, you can't change equipment while you have a quest up.
+Swap all of the boxes with the one you can find at the smithy or in your house.
+Due to some issues with cuffs, the box reverts to the small one when you have a quest up.

 ## Ui Tweaks
-Collection of random small and large UI modifications/QoL, here's the full list of things in the mod so far (it's bound to evlolve with time so feel free to check back):
+Collection of random small and large UI modifications/QoL, here's the full list of things in the mod so far (it's bound to evolve with time so feel free to check back):

 ### Sharpness alpha fix
-Stops the sharpness color blinking animation from happenning
+Stops the sharpness color blinking animation from happening

 ### DB Sharpness Buff display
 Displays the DB stacking sharpening buff as 4 whetstone icons